rhine3/audiomoth-guide/guide.md

 Set sample rate as 2x the highest frequency you want to record

 * **What sample rate should I use?** You should use a sample rate that is 2x higher than the highest frequency you want to record.
-This sample rate is known as the [Nyquist rate](https://en.wikipedia.org/wiki/Nyquist_rate) and is the minimum sample rate required to resolve the highest frequency.
+This sample rate is known as the [Nyquist rate](https://en.wikipedia.org/wiki/Nyquist_rate) and is the minimum sample rate required to resolve a sound at a particular frequency.
 For birds, a 32kHz sample rate is fine.
 For bats' ultrasonic calls, a much higher sample rate is required.

+* Sample rates > 192kHz are "experimental"--use with caution.

-* Note that for high sample rates, SD cards with faster read/write speeds must be used.
-See the [SD card guide](https://www.openacousticdevices.info/sd-card-guide) for more information.
+* To record at very high sample rates, SD cards with faster read/write speeds must be used.
+Additionally, recordings at higher sample rates take up much more space on the SD card.
+We use 128GB SanDisk Extreme cards to record at 192kHz, but see the [SD card guide](https://www.openacousticdevices.info/sd-card-guide) for more advice.

 Set amount of gain for recording